SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 Other Variables
 ---------------

-*Some variables are preset in this section if this is the case it will explicitly tell you where its declaration is in the description.*
+*Some variables in this section are preset; the description will state where it is declared.*

 DJANGO_SECRET_KEY:
     This represents the secret key for the django web application and is used to sign session cookies;,